-The Foreign Policy studies program conducts its research through its 18 centers, projects, and initiatives, housing a team of independent experts with expertise ranging from military reform to the geopolitics of energy.
+The Foreign Policy program conducts its research through its 18 centers, projects, and initiatives, housing a team of independent experts with expertise ranging from military reform to the geopolitics of energy.
 For information on general employment, fellowships, internships, and guest affiliations, please reference the employment section of the Brookings website.

 Our Centers, Projects, and Initiatives